There is one Te Puni Kōkiri regional office in Te Tai Tokerau. This is in Whangārei.

 What's on this page?

-Our offices can be reached via contact details below.
+Our office can be reached via contact details below.

-Ko te rohe o Te Tai Tokerau o Te Puni Kōkiri, Mai i Mangawhai ki te wahapū o Kaipara, Ka toro atu mā Hokianga, mā Pewhairangi, mā Te Hiku o te Ika tae noa atu ki Muriwhenua, ki Te Rerenga Wairua.
+Ko te rohe o Te Tai Tokerau o Te Puni Kōkiri, Mai i Te Hana ki te wahapū o Kaipara, Ka toro atu mā Hokianga, mā Pewhairangi, mā Te Hiku o te Ika tae noa atu ki Muriwhenua, ki Te Rerenga Wairua.

 There are 12 iwi represented in Te Taitokerau region:

 - Ngāti Kurī

 - Te Roroa

 The iwi listed have been sourced through a directory of iwi and Māori organisations, Te Kāhui Māngai, and our regional offices.
 The iwi listed do not necessarily reflect the views of Te Puni Kōkiri.
 Please do not hesitate to contact us if you have any queries.